DEADLINE: MARCH 1st, 2021

 The Future Health Research and Innovation Scholarships were created in 2015 to foster awareness of health research among youth.

-To be considered for one of three Future Health Research and Innovation Scholarships, grade 12 students in the Maritimes must intend on continuing their education at a Maritime post-secondary institution (college or university) in a field that will enhance research and/or innovation in health care.
+To be considered for one of three Future Health Research and Innovation Scholarships valued at $2500, grade 12 students in the Maritimes must intend on continuing their education at a Maritime post-secondary institution (college or university) in a field that will enhance research and/or innovation in health care.

 Awards will be issued as follows:

 Students submitting an application must include a cover letter, essay, letters of recommendation, and transcripts.
 The cover letter should explain why they are interested in a particular area of health research and/or innovation and how their post-secondary education will help them pursue their research goals.
 The essay must be written using scientific evidence to explain the specific area of health research and/or innovation they would like to pursue and how their research and/or innovation could potentially contribute to the health and well-being of children, women and families in the Maritimes.
 The student must provide one Academic Reference (e.g. a teacher who can speak to their marks and school performance) and one Character Reference (e.g. a coach or boss who can speak to sportsmanship or work ethic).
 Lastly the student must provide their Grades 11 and 12 (in progress) transcripts, and have a minimum average of 75%.

 Applications can be submitted to:

 Attention Sandy Berry, Research Services